AdobeDocs/workfront.en/help/workfront-proof/wp-emailsntfctns/proof-notifications-and-reminders/late-proof-email.md

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 The Late Proof email is sent to recipients when a proof is close to deadline or reaching deadline.
 These types of emails are not possible to disable on a proof level, but are configurable on account and user personal settings level.